 14:00 for ferry to Igoumenitsa and taxi transfer direct Igoumenitsa to Ioannina or Kapesovo.

 Return flight earliest: (for direct mainland transfers) – depends on start point and mode of transport: 16:00

 Flight information can change rapidly and not all flights run daily.
 Please do check directly with the airlines’ websites or Skyscanner (see below) before finalising any booking with us.
 Do not book your flights until we have confirmed that we have provisionally reserved accommodation for you.

 For up-to-date schedules and flights from all airports check Skyscanner.

 See “Getting to the start of the walk” below for transfer information.

 Neither Corfu nor Zagori are accessible by train.

 The Greek bus network is comprehensive and excellent value.
-Comfortable long-distance buses connect Corfu (via Igoumenitsa), Ioannina (for Zagori/Vikos), Athens, and even Thessaloniki.
+Comfortable long-distance buses connect Corfu (via ferry to Igoumenitsa), Ioannina (for Zagori/Vikos), Athens, and even Thessaloniki.
 Contact us for more information.